orioncrocker/spotify_images/README.md

 There is no need to add a file extension to the name, as the default always saves as a `.jpeg`.

 ## Planned features:
-Specific width and height, for the purposes of creating wallpapers for screens of various resolutions.
-This requires more math than my small brain can comprehend in a small amount of time.
+I would love to be able to specify a width and height for the purposes of creating wallpapers.
+Unfortunately this requires more math than my smooth brain can comprehend in a small amount of time.

+A website that hosts this code via [Flask](https://flask.palletsprojects.com/en/1.1.x/) would be ideal so that anyone could utilize this software without the hassle of installation and configuration.
+However if I'm going do that I may as well rewrite the whole darn thing in Javascript and save myself some trouble and headache.